Machine learning for the early classification of broad-lined Ic supernovae: Methodology

 The ML models were trained and tested using nine parameters: three magnitudes, two time differences between consecutive magnitude points, the time difference between the first and third magnitude points, two magnitude rates, and the second derivative of the magnitude rates.
 The final results were obtained through the median output from 500 iterations of each ML algorithm considered.
-Transients were randomly shuffled and split into 75\% from training, 25\% for testing.
+Transients were randomly shuffled and split into 75\% from training and 25\% for testing.
 Separate small validation datasets were also created.
-The Ic-BL data points were evenly distributed between the testing and training to prevent class imbalance.
+The Ic-BL data points were evenly distributed between the testing and training sets to prevent class imbalance.
 This approach ensured that each iteration used different combinations of transients for training and testing.

 There were 265 SN Ic-BL data points in the dataset, including multiple filters for some individual SNe Ic-BL.
-Due to the rarity of SNe Ic-BL, there is a much larger pool of non-IcBL transients available to train the ML models.
+Due to the rarity of SNe Ic-BL, there is a much larger pool of non-Ic-BL transients available to train the ML models.

-At each ML run, accuracy, precision, recall and F1 scores were calculated to evaluate each model’s performance in the training and validation.
+At each ML run, accuracy, precision, recall, and F1 scores were calculated to evaluate each model’s performance in the training and validation.
 The following formulae were used for the calculation of these metrics:

-The model hyperparameter were then tuned using the inbuilt Scikit-learn function GridSearchCV \citep{scikit-learn}.
-This function explores combinations of different hyperparameters provided by the user in a predefined dictionary and evaluates the models performance using the cross validation method for each hyperparameter combination.
+The model hyperparameters were then tuned using the inbuilt Scikit-learn function GridSearchCV \citep{scikit-learn}.
+This function explores combinations of different hyperparameters provided by the user in a predefined dictionary and evaluates the model's performance using the cross-validation method for each hyperparameter combination.
 By default, the function chooses the hyperparameter combination that optimises the accuracy score.
-However, in our case we created a simple custom scorer which prioritised precision and f1 score equally as it was noted that prioritising just precision led to a large increase in the number of SNe Ic-BL being missed.
-By prioritising both precision and f1 score equally, the function returns the hyperparameters that minimise the FP rate while also reducing the number of "missed" SNe Ic-BL.
+However, in our case, we created a simple custom scorer that prioritised precision and F1 score equally, as we observed that prioritising just precision led to a large increase in the number of SNe Ic-BL being missed.
+By prioritising both precision and F1 score equally, the function returned the hyperparameters that minimise the FP rate while also reducing the number of `missed' SNe Ic-BL.

-\subsection{Addressing Class Imbalance}
+\subsection{Addressing class imbalance}